All Cities / California / Los Angeles

-Based on Los Angeles Department of Building and Safety (LADBS) published fee schedule
+Fee math from Los Angeles Department of Building and Safety (LADBS), not a national average

 Per-item fees.
 Add issuing fee ($24 plumbing/HVAC if subtotal >= $90) + DSCS surcharge (3%) + Systems surcharge (6%) to plumbing/HVAC subtotals.
 Minimum permit fee $55 for HVAC and electrical.
 Building fees are valuation-based with 90% plan check.